fastly/compute-js-opentelemetry/examples/otel-demo/README.md

   This application can also be invoked at the special `/json` path, in which case it will call `https://httpbin.org/json` and return the body from that response.

-  This app uses `FastlyJsInstrumentation`, so Compute@Edge lifecycle events and the backend fetch will generate OpenTelemetry traces.
+  This app uses `FastlyComputeJsInstrumentation`, so Compute@Edge lifecycle events and the backend fetch will generate OpenTelemetry traces.

   This application uses the Trace Exporter from `@fastly/compute-js-opentelemetry/exporter-trace-otlp-fastly-backend`,